mana-ethereum/mana/README.md

 ## Updating Common Tests

 The Ethereum common tests are in a submodule.
-To update you'll want to:
+To update:

 ```bash
 % cd ethereum_common_tests